jklmli/manga_downloader/src/redux/readme.md

 ## Usage

 ### Use Case
-Q: What's image url for the first page of the first chapter of 'Toriko'?
+Q: What's the image url for the first page of the first chapter of 'Toriko'?

 Step 1:  Navigate to the `src/` directory.